 | Sebago Lake Plush | 4.5 | 4.8 | 4.2 | 4.1 | 4.0 | 4.8 | 4.7 |

-From these numbers, Acadia Pillow Top with Latex stands out for pressure relief and a very balanced profile.
+From these numbers, Acadia Pillow Top with Latex stands out for pressure relief and a balanced feel for side and combo sleepers.
 Sebago Lake Plush edges ahead for pure support and durability, which favors heavier bodies.
-Newcastle 660 lands as a firm, value-oriented option, while Acadia Plush sits in the middle as a reliable daily driver.
+Newcastle 660 lands as the firm, value-oriented option, while Acadia Plush sits in the middle as a reliable daily driver.

 Best Picks

-Best Portland Mattress for Side Sleepers – Portland Mattress Acadia Pillow Top with Latex
+- Best Portland Mattress for Side Sleepers – Acadia Pillow Top with Latex

 How to Choose the Portland Mattress?

 From the perspective of a light-weight side sleeper like Mia, Acadia Pillow Top with Latex made the most sense.
 The latex pillow top shaped around her shoulders while keeping her spine straight.
-Acadia Plush worked as a backup option if she leaned more toward a medium feel, yet she still described that one as “a bit firm” on some nights.
+Acadia Plush worked as a backup option if she wanted a more “medium” feel, though she still described that one as “a bit firm” on some nights.

-For an average-weight back sleeper, either I or Carlos would steer you toward Acadia Plush first.
-That mattress offered clear coil support with enough foam on top to soften contact points.
-The latex pillow-top version also worked well for my back, yet some back-only sleepers may prefer the slightly flatter feel of the standard plush version.
+For an average-weight back sleeper, Acadia Plush is the most balanced starting point.
+It offered clear coil support with enough cushioning up top to soften contact points.
+The latex pillow-top version also worked well for my back, but some back-only sleepers may prefer the flatter feel of Acadia Plush.

-For a heavier couple, our testing pointed toward Sebago Lake Plush as the starting point, with Acadia Pillow Top with Latex as a second option for those who prioritize plushness.
-Sebago’s stronger coil unit and edge support handled Marcus’s weight plus a partner without sagging.
-The latex pillow-top Acadia provided better motion isolation but slightly less edge firmness.
+For a heavier couple, our testing pointed toward Sebago Lake Plush as the starting point, with Acadia Pillow Top with Latex as a second option for those who prioritize extra cushioning.
+If you want more context around body weight and long-term support, see Body Weight and Mattresses.

-For a guest room or youth bed, the Newcastle 660 covered the key basics.
-Its firm, flat feel worked well for shorter stays and growing bodies.
-The two-sided design also helped that mattress survive the occasional jumping session better than cheaper one-sided beds.
+For a guest room or youth bed, Newcastle 660 covers the basics.
+Its firm, flat feel works well for shorter stays and growing bodies, and it’s an easy pick if you want a traditional innerspring surface.

 Limitations

-Very heavy sleepers far above Marcus’s range might prefer even more specialized support systems with zoning or thicker coil units than what we tested.
-Fans of hyper-bouncy innerspring beds with minimal foam may feel that Acadia Plush and Sebago Lake Plush include more top padding than they want.
-Finally, ultra-budget shoppers shopping under big-box promotional pricing might see these regional builds as pricey, even though our testing showed clear quality differences.
+Very heavy sleepers far above Marcus’s range might prefer more specialized support systems than what we tested.
+Fans of hyper-bouncy innerspring beds with minimal foam may also feel that Acadia Plush and Sebago Lake Plush include more top padding than they want.
+If you’re comparing to online, foam-heavy beds, it may help to cross-check with our list of Best Innerspring Mattresses and our breakdown of Innerspring vs Memory Foam Mattresses.

 Policies at a Glance